 Defying expectations of a correction – the Australian housing market continues to flourish as prices soar and auction clearance rates rise above 80%.
-There are positive indications for continuing future growth, no matter where in Australia you may want to live or invest.
+No matter where in Australia you may want to live or invest, there are positive indications for continuing future growth.

 Find out what the driving factors and their results are, both nationally and in your own region.